In 2022, tuition for full-time students at Skidmore College was $62,398 a year.

 The Free Application for Federal Student Aid (FAFSA) helps colleges determine how much financial need students and their familes have, so they can offer a financial aid package that meets, or come close to meeting, their need.
 For more information on Skidmore financial aid, keep reading, or visit their financial aid website.

 Some students may receive grants and scholarships to help pay for college.
 Unlike loans, scholarships and grants do not have to be paid back.

-In 2021, Skidmore College awarded 1,271 need-based scholarships to students, giving away total of $60,100,000 to help students with financial need cover the cost of school.
-An additional $1,775,000 in merit-based scholarship money was awarded to students without demonstrated financial need.
+In 2022, Skidmore awarded 1,365 need-based scholarships to students, giving away total of $66.8 million to help students with financial need cover the cost of school.
+An additional $1.98 million in merit-based scholarship money was awarded to students without demonstrated financial need.

 The net price of college is the actual cost of attending a school for one year.
 Net cost is calculated by subtracting any scholarships, grants or other aid that does not need to be paid back from the total cost.
 Student loans are not part of the calculation, because they need to be repaid.

 Now that we have a sense of the total estimated costs for Skidmore students, we can subtract the average financial aid package to find the estimated net cost.
 Net cost can vary depending on a students’ need and the financial aid award received.